This topic describes the execution methods that are supported in DataFrame API operations.

 |==========================================| 1 / 1 (100.00%) 21s

-In the preceding example, PyODPS DataFrame first executes the object of the shared
+In the preceding example, PyODPS DataFrame first executes the object of the shared dependency.
+Then, PyODPS DataFrame sets the concurrency to 3 and executes objects from future1

 to future3

-You can pass the async
+You can specify the async

-parameter to delay.execute
+parameter in delay.execute

 to specify whether to enable asynchronous execution.
-If asynchronous execution is
+If asynchronous execution is enabled, you can also use the timeout

-parameter to specify the time-out period.
+parameter to specify the timeout period.